The Psychology of Resilience in Endurance Sport

 FAQ: Mental Resilience in Sport

 That’s just a story.
 Everyone can become more resilient.
-You’ve already shown resilience in other areas of life—you just need to recognize and build on it in sport.
+You’ve already shown resilience in other areas of life, you just need to recognise and build on it in sport.

 Final Thoughts